ssardina-agts/elevator-simulator/README.md

 which do not run over the network
 * set 'enableHiddenSimulators' to true to enable some old simulators from the original project that were created for development purposes

+## Launch Options ##

+The following arguments can be given to the program:

+* `-speed <speed factor>`: Sets the simulation speed to <speed factor> when a simulation is created
+* `-filestats <csv file>`: Outputs csv statistics to <csv file>.
+One line will be appended to the file for every simulation that is run.
+The same csv file should not be used across different application versions.